 Every year I have a Valentine’s Day party for my girlfriends.
 We play board games, I give them silly little gifts, we eat great food (in my opinion!), gossip, and inevitably drink too much wine.
+We’ve done this so many times we even had a photo book printed themed for photos with your best friends.
+It was quite a nice experience having it around as we browse through all the memories of the past years spending the day together.
 After pouring through my cookbooks, I was at a loss as to what to wow them with this year.
 So I e-mailed my friend Jane for advice.
 Her immediate response was “Cioppino!”

 If any of you are scratching your heads saying “what’s Cioppino?,” here is the definition from Wikipedia – Cioppino is a fish stew originating in San Francisco.
 It is considered an Italian-American dish, and is related to various regional fish soups and stews of Italian cuisine.
 Cioppino is traditionally made from the catch of the day, which in the dish’s place of origin is typically a combination of Dungeness crab, clams, shrimp, scallops, squid, mussels and fish.
 The seafood is then combined with fresh tomatoes in a wine sauce, and served with toasted bread, either sourdough or baguette.
 San Francisco and I had a passionate love affair a few years ago, so I decided that this would be a fantastic entrée to share with the girls.